techreturners/book-manager-with-swagger-java-docker-gcp-lab/activities/activity_3.md

 [Deploying to Elastic beanstalk](./deploying_to_aws_elastic_beanstalk.mp4)

+(Click "View Raw" or "Download" to view the video)

 ## ☠️ Exercise 3.2 - Terminating the environment

 Once you've basked (By basking we mean sharing some lovely screenshots on your cohort Slack channel 😍) in the success of deploying to AWS then its time to terminate your application.